 Getting started with SimpleRisk is incredibly easy!
 You can download SimpleRisk from our website and install it on your own servers or we offer a free 30 day trial of our SimpleRisk Hosted solution Once you have your SimpleRisk instance up and running, we highly recommend registering your SimpleRisk instance.
 This is a requirement if you decide you need any of our paid-for SimpleRisk Extras, but it also gives you access to our free Upgrade Extra, which provides a one-click backup and upgrade solution, as well as our free ComplianceForge SCF Extra, which incorporates the Secure Controls Framework directly into SimpleRisk.
 You can register and download these by going to the Configure -> Register & Upgrade page in your SimpleRisk instance.
 Once downloaded, select Configure -> Extras, and click on "No" in the Enabled column of the ComplianceForge SCF Extra.
 Click to "Activate" the Extra and you should see a list of all of the frameworks that have been mapped into the Secure Controls Framework:

-As you can see in the screenshot, there are four different framework mappings in the Secure Controls Framework for HIPAA depending on your practice size.
-Find your appropriate HIPAA standard in the list and then click the ">" button to move it to the Enabled list.
-Now, click on the "Governance" menu in SimpleRisk and you will see your selected framework in the list of active frameworks:
+Find the PCI DSS v3.2 standard in the list and then click the ">" button to move it to the Enabled list.
+Now, click on the "Governance" menu in SimpleRisk and you will see "PCI DSSv3.2" in the list of active frameworks:

-Click on the "Controls" tab and select your framework name from the "Control Framework" dropdown list.
-Currently, there are controls in the Secure Controls Framework that have been mapped directly to USHIPAA, 81 controls mapped to HIPAA - HICP Small Practice, 133 controls mapped to HIPAA HICP Medium Practice, and 227 controls mapped to HIPAA - HICP Large Practice.
+Click on the "Controls" tab and select "PCI DSSv3.2" from the "Control Framework" dropdown list.
+Currently, there are 168 controls in the Secure Controls Framework that have been mapped directly to the PCI DSS v3.2.

 Because there will always be exceptions to your defined policies, SimpleRisk can even be used to track exceptions, justifications, approvers, and approval dates.
 To assist with automating all of this, with our Email Notification Extra, you have the ability to receive messages notifying you of when these exceptions are due for a re-review.

-Lastly, HIPAA specifically requires the creation of a formal risk assessment and management process.
+Lastly, PCI DSS requirement 12.2 is all about implementing a formal risk assessment process.
 Based on the NIST 800-30 framework for risk management, it has always been at the core of what SimpleRisk has to offer.
-Click on the "Risk Management" menu in SimpleRisk and you'll see the capability to Submit a Risk, Plan a Mitigation, and Perform a Review Not sure how to get started with your risk assessment Click on the "Assessments" menu at the top and then select the "HIPAA (April 2016)" assessment from the list.
+Click on the "Risk Management" menu in SimpleRisk and you'll see the capability to Submit a Risk, Plan a Mitigation, and Perform a Review.
+Not sure how to get started with your risk assessment?
+Click on the "Assessments" menu at the top and then select the "PCI DSS 3.2" assessment from the list.